Database-Augmented Query Representation for Information Retrieval: Conclusion

 \section{Conclusion}

 In this work, we presented a novel query augmentation framework, DAQu, which enhances the representation of the query with its relevant information within multiple tables over the database.
-To utilize the metadata features at scale with order invariance, we proposed graph-based set encoding, which hierarchically aggregates column-level and query-level information.
-We validated the proposed DAQu on three retrieval tasks with two settings designed with two databases, showcasing the effectiveness of our database-augmented query representation approach for information retrieval.
+To utilize the metadata features at scale with order invariance, we proposed graph-based set-encoding, which hierarchically aggregates column-level and query-level information.
+We validated our DAQu on seven different retrieval tasks designed with various databases, showcasing the effectiveness of our database-augmented query representation.